 The best communication, of course, is personal and informal.
 This is why Bill Hewlett and I, throughout the history of the company, have avoided setting up rigid channels of communication and instead have attempted to foster group meetings, coffee breaks, and other informal gatherings where people can get things done through face-to-face, personal contact.”
 (Packard, 1963)

 Basic engineering uses reverse engineering to deconstruct a system into its parts and processes through a process of analysis.
-My approach to understanding wellbeing begins with listening to people explain how they do what they do when they create wellbeing.
-Wellbeing at work occurs whenever workers, supervisors and managers realize that they have made a contribution that has resulted in value for their organization.
+My approach to understanding wellbeing begins with listening to people explain how they do what they do when they live well together.
+Wellbeing at work occurs whenever workers, supervisors, and managers realize that they have made a contribution that their organization values.

-By studying the relational behaviors and social nature that generate social, financial and biological wellbeing I discover preferences that, if conserved in the culture, will expand social, financial and biological wellbeing in the future.
+By studying the relational behaviors and social nature that generate social, financial and biological wellbeing I find that the preferences I have discovered are conserved in the culture, social, financial and biological wellbeing will expand.